MariahJ7/TellingStoriesW-Data/finalprojectpart3.md

 - A quote that sums up what matters most to the persona as it relates to your site: "I love NY but see inequality and lack of connection throughout.
 How can that be addressed for marginalized populations?"

 ## Persona B: Aging Citizen within New York
+Appealing to this audience meant bringing to life how this group feels.
+I did that by leveraging data from Statista and AARP which focused on what seniors need to be successful and what their preferences are as they age.
   - Work level: Retired
   - Name: Mary
   - Job Title and major responsibilites: Ensure daily needs are met, remain in contact with family and friends to avoid loneliness, remain fiscally responsible.